-Manuela has over ten years of experience in partnership building and creative youth program development, gained in various NGOs and nonprofits around the world.
-A Chilean and Londoner, Manuela has always had strong connections with the Latin American community and spent two years traveling and working in the region with the long-standing dream of living there permanently.
-This dream was realised in 2015 when she made the move to Guatemala to work with a small social enterprise on the Pacific Coast before joining T2TGlobal.
-Manuela earned a B.A. in Multi-Media Journalism at England’s Bournemouth University as well as a Master’s Degree in Anthropology of Childhood, Youth, and Education at Brunel University in London.
+Manuela brings over ten years of experience gained in various NGOs and nonprofits around the world.
+A Chilean and Londoner, Manuela has always had strong connections with the Latin American community.
+In 2015 she made the move to Guatemala and spent two years as T2TGlobal’s Country Director.
+She now makes her home in Barcelona, Spain, where she oversees T2TGlobal’s financial and administrative operations.
+Manuela earned a Bachelor’s Degree in Multi-Media Journalism at England’s Bournemouth University as well as a Master’s Degree in Anthropology of Childhood, Youth, and Education at Brunel University in London.

-Hans is Project Coordinator and a graduate of the National State University of Guatemala, where he completed his studies in linguistics.
-He has worked as a translator and interpreter on several T2TGlobal trips, including the inaugural one to Santa Avelina.
-Hans in-country presence extends to managing business dealings for T2TGlobal.
+Hans is a graduate of the National State University of Guatemala, where he completed his studies in linguistics.
+He has worked as a translator and interpreter on several T2TGlobal trips, including the 2013 inaugural visit to Santa Avelina, Guatemala.
+Hans’s in-country presence extends to managing business dealings for T2TGlobal.
 Hans has done volunteer work in rural areas of Guatemala, as well as coordinating volunteer groups that served in a project area of the landfill area of Guatemala City.

 Callie is based in Guayaquil, Ecuador, where she leads T2TGlobal’s programs.
 She has a Bachelor’s Degree in Elementary Education from Appalachian State University in Boone, NC, and is working on a graduate degree in Bilingual Education through the University of Texas at the Permian Basin.
 She has been an instructional coach at a global public school in Tarboro, NC.
 Callie worked for Teach for America to coach and train new teachers.
 She also has lived and taught in Costa Rica and the Dominican Republic directing experiential service-learning leadership programs for teenagers.